New York, Susquehanna and Western Railway: Walter Kidde-Henry Norton reorganization

-Following the abandonment of the WB&E, the NYS&W did not prospect any benefits in continuing their Pennsylvania operations, so by 1941, they cut back the western end of their line to Hainesburg, New Jersey.
-Walter Kidde decided to have the Susquehanna improve their remaining suburban commuter passenger trains and make profits from providing bus services to Manhattan, and the Susquehanna Transfer Railway was created in 1939, for this purpose.
+Following the abandonment of the WB&E, the NYS&W did not see any benefit in continuing their Pennsylvania operations, and in 1941 they cut back the western end of the line back twelve miles from Stroudsburg to Hainesburg, New Jersey, preserving the L&NE connection there (and its revenue).
+Walter Kidde decided to have the Susquehanna improve their remaining suburban commuter passenger trains and make profits from providing bus services to Manhattan, and Susquehanna Transfer service began in late 1939, for this purpose.

 Kidde also opted to dieselize the NYS&W's locomotive roster to reduce their operating costs.
 In June 1940, they began to purchase some streamlined self-propelled rail cars from the American Car and Foundry Company (ACF) to cover their commuter services.
 In 1941, the NYS&W began to order some S-2 switchers and RS-1 road switchers from the American Locomotive Company (ALCO) to supersede their steam locomotives.
 A precedent was quickly set on the NYS&W, where all of their diesels with multiple-unit controls would only receive even road numbers, while all of their non-multiple-unit diesels would only receive odd road numbers.

 The Susquehanna also settled a $7 million freight balance debt they owed the Erie by paying them $250,000 and purchasing their freight terminal in Edgewater.
 The railroad also obtained money from World War II, by providing an effective coastal coal barge route out of Edgewater, to aid a major coal shortage in Great Britain, since a similar route out of Norfolk, Virginia, was blocked by the 1942 submarine menace.

-In February 1943, Kidde died, and his deputy and executive officer, Henry K. Norton, subsequently succeeded him as the Susquehanna's trustee, and he opted to continue Kidde's restructuring plans for the company.
+In February 1943 Kidde died.
+His deputy and executive officer Henry K. Norton succeeded him as the Susquehanna's trustee, and he opted to continue Kidde's restructuring plans for the company.
 By June 1945, almost all of the Susquehanna's remaining steam locomotives had either been retired or sold off, and they declared themselves as the first Class I railroad in the United States to completely dieselize.
-Three locomotives, 2-10-0s Nos.
+Three locomotives, s Nos.
 2435, 2461, and 2492, were retained as yard switchers, until they were also retired by October 1947.

 After World War II ended, coal continued to be shipped from Edgewater to Europe, in accordance with the Marshall Plan, until the NYS&W shut down their coal terminal in 1948.
 During that time, the railroad signed a contract with Seatrain Lines to provide rolling stock-shipping services at Edgewater.

 By November 1951, the Susquehanna's entire passenger car fleet was replaced with stainless steel cars, their entire streamlined rail car fleet was replaced with Budd Rail Diesel Cars, and many of their passenger stations were revamped.
 On June 3, 1953, the NYS&W emerged from bankruptcy and completed its reorganization process, having reduced their capitalization from $42 million to $16 million.
 Norton subsequently became the NYS&W's newest president, as a reward for his and Kidde's restructuring methods.